Before you make a trade, you’ve got to build a case for why it’s a good idea — and fundamental analysis should be part of that process.

 Yes, this includes company-specific factors, such as a new product, earnings, and expenses.

-Typically, fundamental analysis relies heavily on things like balance sheets, cash flow trends, income statements, and SEC filings.
+Typically, this type of analysis relies heavily on things like balance sheets, cash flow trends, income statements, and SEC filings.
+(Learn how to read SEC filings here.)

-And it doesn’t stop there.
-Good fundamental analysis will draw from a variety of sources like press releases, blog posts, and articles in the media.
+But it could also include reviewing things like press releases, blog posts, and articles in the media.

 For example, is the company getting good (or bad) press for an event or product?
 Did it post profits last quarter, or did its profits dip dramatically?
-This is stuff you should be finding out in the course of your fundamental research.
+This is stuff you should find out in the course of your fundamental research.

 Fundamental Analysis of Stocks

-Before you can begin to dig deep, you have to identify stocks that are worthy of your attention and your valuable fundamental-analysis time.
+Before you can begin to dig deep, you have to identify stocks worthy of your attention and your time.

 By using a stock screener, you can filter based on criteria that you set, like biggest gainers, upcoming earnings, and more.
-A strong watchlist is fundamental to fundamental analysis.
+A strong watchlist is fundamental to your analysis.

 Public companies are obligated to release financial statements to shareholders.
-In particular, traders should watch for earnings reports.
+And traders should watch for earnings reports.

-Access to a company’s earnings report is kind of like being given permission to read its diary.
+A company’s earnings report is kind of like reading its diary.
 It can give you important insight into a company’s inner workings.

-Earnings are super important because they can be a huge driver of stock prices.
+Earnings can be huge drivers of stock prices.
 If a company exceeds earnings projections, it could create great momentum.
 On the flip side, disappointing earnings can drive prices down.

 Best of all?
 Earnings reports are free, public, and easy to access.
 They can give you great information about the company’s finances, performance, and where it might be going in the future.